AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 You can view the recently created board in the My dashboards list.

-To add reports to your board, click the drop-down at the upper right corner of your board window and click&nbsp;Add Report.
+To add reports to your board, click the drop-down at the upper right corner of your board window and click Add Report.
 The report you create in this way is associated to your dashboard.

-**Note**
+>[!NOTE]
+>
-The reports you create by clicking Add on the upper right corner of Reports page, are added to your default dashboard.
+>The reports you create by clicking Add on the upper right corner of Reports page, are added to your default dashboard.

 **Shared reports**

 Shared reports are a collection of reports that have been shared with you by other users within your organization.
 If you have the permissions, you can download or duplicate the shared reports.
-Contact the administrator of your organization to get download/duplicate access rights to the shared reports.&nbsp;
+Contact the administrator of your organization to get download/duplicate access rights to the shared reports.

 **Subscribed reports**

 You can subsribe to your favorite reports by providing your email id here.
-Your subscribed reports are sent to you by email.&nbsp;
+Your subscribed reports are sent to you by email.

-Click the **Edit** icon at the right corner of your report name from the reports list to modify your subscription any time.&nbsp;
+Click the **Edit** icon at the right corner of your report name from the reports list to modify your subscription any time.

 ## Viewing reports {#viewingreports}